tdr2d/docs/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 Each Public Cloud instance is delivered with an IPv4 address and an IPv6 address.

 By default, only the IPv4 address is configured.
+However, on newer distributions, it is possible that the IPv6 is already configured when the service is delivered.

 **This guide will show you how to configure an IPv6 address on a Public Cloud instance.**